 We conduct several ablation studies to analyze our approach and provide additional results on the NYU-v2 dataset.
 Table~\ref{ablation_studies} gives the results.
 Specifically, we perform several experiments as follows:

 \textbf{Without using $\ell_{rec}$:} In our original method, we impose the reconstruction consistency between $\hat{x}'$ and $G(\hat{x}')$ to suppress undesirable noises while training the transformation model.
-We relax this constraint and observe that the REL and $\delta_1$ dropped to 0.172 and 0.735, respectively.
+We relax this constraint and observe that the RMSE and $\delta_1$ dropped to 0.612 and 0.735, respectively.

 \textbf{Without using $G$:} We also test the performance while removing the transformation model in the pipeline.
 We directly perform distillation using $x'$ and mixed images $\hat{x}'$.
-As a result, the REL and $\delta_1$ dropped to 0.175 and 0.722, respectively.
+As a result, the RMSE and $\delta_1$ dropped to 0.635 and 0.722, respectively.

 \textbf{Without using image mixing:} We evaluate the effect without utilizing object-wise image mixing.
 We feed the images $x'$ to $G$ and apply distillation with both $x'$ and $G(x')$.
-We find that the REL and $\delta_1$ dropped to 0.171 and 0.724, respectively.
+We find that the RMSE and $\delta_1$ dropped to 0.635 and 0.724, respectively.

-\textbf{With $G(x')$:} Our method performs KD with the initial data $x'$ and transformed data $G(\hat{x}')$.
-We also conduct an experiment to investigate the performance of applying $G$ to $x'$ by performing KD with both $G(x')$ and $G(\hat{x}')$.
-We gain a slight performance boost as $\delta_1$ is improved from 0.742 to 0.748.